tudelft3d/website/education/msctopics/index.md

 The students’ task will consist in choosing (together with the supervisors) a specific application covered by a Ladybug tool, to analyse the software and data requirements of the selected Ladybug  tool(s) and to perform a mapping to the CityGML/Energy ADE data model.
 In addition, proper interfaces will have to be developed and tested by means of a concrete case study.
 This topic is available for up to **two students** (each one choosing a different application area).

+Prerequisites: Knowledge of CityGML and its ADE mechanism.
+A bonus is experience with the CityGML 3D City Database and the associated tools.
+A programming language of choice (e.g. Java or Python) will be used.

 **Contact**: [Giorgio Agugiaro](https://3d.bk.tudelft.nl/gagugiaro/) and [Jantien Stoter](https://3d.bk.tudelft.nl/jstoter/)

 - - -